 - Guadalquivir Riverside

 Food Recommendations for Seville

-Puratasca – A designer tapas restaurant, off the beaten path, in a suburban neighborhood.
-Full of flavor and great for your wallet too.
+Puratasca – A designer tapas restaurant, off the beaten path, in a suburban neighbourhood.
+Full of flavour and great for your wallet too.
 Refreshing sangria to go with your meal.
-Ensure you get the lolly pop tempura chorizo skewers with curry sauce.
+Ensure you get the lollypop tempura chorizo skewers with curry sauce.
 To die for!
 Shown above are the pork tacos, also delicious.

 Onwards to Portugal

 Heading further west, we caught yet another bus to Algarve, Lagos, Portugal to enjoy some beach/pool time!